Catherine of Palma: Life

+Veneration

-After her death she was celebrated locally as a saint for half a century until a decree of Pope Urban VII forbade the worship of unrecognised saints.
-Local people appealed to Rome and eventually she was beatified on 12 August 1792 by Pope Pius VI and canonised on 22 June 1930 by Pope Pius XI.
+After her death she was celebrated locally as a saint for half a century until a decree of Pope Urban VII forbade the veneration of unrecognised saints.
+Local people, among them the bishop Antonio Despuig y Dameto, appealed to Rome and eventually she was beatified on 12 August 1792 by Pope Pius VI and canonised on 22 June 1930 by Pope Pius XI.
+She is commemorated on 1 April, and on 27 and 28 July in her home town of Valldemossa.

 The house in Valldemossa where she was born, Carrer Rectoria 5, has become a shrine, and many houses in the village bear a plaque in her honour.
+The only writings of her that remain are two letters to the priest Vicente Mas and there are some Mallorquín folk songs about her life.

-She is considered the patron saint of Mallorca, although other sources apply this title to Sebastian, Alphonsus Rodriguez or the Virgen de Lluc of the Santuari de Lluc.
+She is considered as one of the patron saints of Mallorca, along with Sebastian, Alphonsus Rodriguez and the Virgen de Lluc of the Santuari de Lluc.

-She is commemorated on 1 April, and on 27 and 28 July in her home town of Valldemossa.
+Names

 Spellings of her names found in sources include Catalina, Caterina, Cathalina and Catherine, and Thomas, Thomás, Tomas, Tomàs Gallard, and Tomàs i Gallard.
+She is also called Sor Tomassa or Sor Tomaseta (sor meaning sister in Catalan).